chef/automate/components/docs-chef-io/content/automate/ha_on_premises_deployment_prerequisites.md

 ## Chef Automate Architecture

-We recommend using 11 node cluster for standard Automate HA on-premises deployment, as detailed in the table below:
+We recommend using 11 nodes cluster for standard Automate HA on-premises deployment, as detailed in the table below:

 | Service Type      | Count |
 |-------------------|-------|